CV

 Invited Presentations

 “A Roundtable on Reading Confederate Monuments.”
-Ernest J. Gaines Center, Lafayette, LA, November 2022.
+Ernest J. Gaines Center, University of Louisiana at Lafayette, LA, November 2022.

 “Lynching and Policing in Lafayette, Louisiana.”
-University of Louisiana at Lafayette College of Liberal Arts Public Symposium on Racial Justice, Lafayette, LA, September 2020 (virtual).
+Public Symposium on Racial Justice, College of Liberal Arts, University of Louisiana at Lafayette, Lafayette, LA, September 2020 (virtual).

 “Dismantling Structural Racism.”
 Perspectives 360: Reimagining Civil Society, Lafayette, LA, March 2018.